 - Over 200 letters and telegrams from Ted Shawn to photographer John Lindquist

-- Approximately 15,000 Kodachrome slides are currently being digitized; most have never been reproduced or exhibited.
+- Over 13,000 35mm Kodachrome slides were digitized and made available in January 2022; most have never been reproduced or exhibited.

 In addition to photographs, the collection contains Lindquist’s personal and professional papers, performance programs, publicity materials, and other documentation of the history of Jacob’s Pillow.
 The Harvard Theatre Collection acquired the archive in 1981 along with Lindquist's copyright.